-Poo ommendation 5.6 1 I COMPLIANT Dravide press of a physical if their way Plance refer to colordula of Announce (Announ 17) for example.
-Description to investigation 1.
+Roc ommendation 5.6 1.
 Directors with material interest in a transaction affecting the corporation abstain from taking part in the deliberations on the transaction.
 COMPLIANT Provide proof of abstention, if this was the case Please refer to schedule of Annexes (Annex 17) for sample Board minutes involving abstentions.
-Rec ommendation 5.7 1.
+Rec ommendation 5.7 L 1.
 The non-executive directors (NEDs) have separate periodic meetings with the external auditor and heads of the internal audit, compliance and risk functions, without any executive present.
 COMPLIANT Provide proof and details of said meeting, if any.
 Provide information on the frequency and attendees of meetings.
 The Separate Meeting of the Non-Executive Directors with the external auditor and heads of the internal audit, compliance and risk functions is held annually.
 In 2021, the meeting was held on December 13, 2021 via videoconferencing, attended by all the Non-Executive Directors, the Chief Risk Officer, Chief Officer, Chief Audit Executive, and the external auditor (Punongbayan & Araullo).
 The said meeting was chaired by Mr. Juan B. Santos, who is the Lead Independent Director (LID).
-2. The meetings are chaired by the lead independent director.
-COMPLIANT Reference: Schedule of Annexes (Annex 12) for the Agenda of the Separate NEDs Meeting with the Control Unit Heads and External Auditors on December 13, 2022.
-Opt ional: Principle 5 L 1.
+Reference: 2.
+The meetings are chaired by the lead independent director.
+COMPLIANT Schedule of Annexes (Annex 12) for the Agenda of the Separate NEDs Meeting with the Control Unit Heads and External Auditors on December 13, 2022. ional: Principle 5 T 1.
+None of the directors is a former CEO of the company in the past 2 years.
 COMPLIANT Provide name/s of company CEO for the past 2 years Mr. Gil A. Buenaventura is a former President/CEO of the Bank until June 30, 2019.
 He has been serving as a Non-Executive Director of the Bank since July 1, 2019.
-Since July 1, 2021, the Bank is compliant with this recommendation. whe ciple 6: The best measure of the B other it possesses the right mix of b ommendation 6.1 oard should regularly carry out evaluations to appraise its performance as a body, and assess 1.
+Since July 1, 2021, the Bank is compliant with this recommendation. whe ether it possesses the right mix of b oard should regularly carry out evaluations to appraise its performance as a body, and assess ommendation 6.1 OO ABUANT 1.
 Board conducts an annual self-assessment of its performance as a whole.
 COMPLIANT Provide proof of self-assessments conducted for the whole board, the individual members, the Chairman and the Committees Please refer to the excerpts of May 2023 Corporate Governance Committee meeting (Annex 21) on the results of the 2022 self-assessment of the performance of the Board, the individual members, the Chairman and the Committees.
-2. The Chairman conducts a self- assessment of his performance.
+2. The Chairman conducts a self-assessment of his performance.
 COMPLIANT 3.
 The individual members conduct a self-assessment of their performance.
 COMPLIANT 4.
 Each committee conducts a self-assessment of its performance.
 COMPLIANT